yaboygmoney/HackTheBoxWriteups/index.md

 ## UnderTheWire - Cyborg
 ###### PowerShell Challenges
-Read the writeup for how I solved the 15 levels of UnderTheWire's Cyborg.<BR>
+Read the writeup of how I solved the 15 levels of UnderTheWire's Cyborg.<BR>
 [--> Read the writeup](https://yaboygmoney.github.io/htb/underthewire/cyborg.html)

 ---

 ## UnderTheWire - Century
 ###### PowerShell Challenges
-Read the writeup for how I solved the 15 levels of UnderTheWire's Century.<BR>
+Read the writeup of how I solved the 15 levels of UnderTheWire's Century.<BR>
 [--> Read the writeup](https://yaboygmoney.github.io/htb/underthewire/century.html)

 ---